energized36/1800_202410_DTC08/README.md

 Here are some known bugs:

-- Hamburger button in the menu doesnt load
+- Dropdown menu doesn't work in profile and log in.

 ## 6. Features for Future